RupertAvery/PSXPackager/README.md

 ## Merging Multi-Track Games

-Some games such as Tomb Raider use audio tracks as background music.
-These are usually extracted by disc rippers as separate .bin files.
-They usually come with a .cue file that lists the .bins in order and specifies how long each track is.
+Some games such as Tomb Raider have additional digital audio tracks on the CD, for use as background music.

+These audio tracks are usually extracted by disc rippers as separate `.BIN` files.
+They usually are named `<Game Name> - Track nn.bin` or similar, where `nn` is a 2-digit number.
+They usually come with a `.CUE` file which is an index for all the related `.BIN` files.

-PSXPackager will automatically merge multi-bin discs before converting to PBP as long as you pass in the .cue file (not the first .bin file).
-Previously you would need to use CDMage or some other tool to merge multi-bins.
+Usually you would need to use CDMage or some other tool to merge multi-track discs.

+With PSXPackager, all you need to do is pass in the `.CUE` file as the input file and it will automatically merge multi-track discs before converting to PBP as long as

 The resulting PBP file will contain the audio tracks as disc tracks and you will be able to play your game on your PSP or emulator with music.